Ministry Partner Events & Opportunities to Serve

 New Horizons – Partnering with youth experiencing homelessness

-Help Provide Dinner for New Horizons – April 16th, April 23rd, and April 30th
+Help Provide Dinner for Youth at New Horizons – Various Dates, through December 2021

 World Relief Seattle – Envisions every local refugee and vulnerable immigrant welcomed by community, rooted in community, and empowered for community

 The 49-member staff of World Relief has been working creatively and faithfully this past year amidst many challenges in welcoming refugees.
 Executive Director Chitra Hanstad, has invited Bethany Presbyterian Church to partner with them by providing “encouragers.”
 Her vision is one Bethany person, couple or family for every one of her creative staff members.
 These people will encourage in 3 main ways:

 - Provide a snack or gift card once a month

 - Send a note or card, text, drawing, email or two a month encouraging the staff person

 World Relief is expecting many new families who will arrive this year from all over the world.
 Welcome Kits help a family set up their new home. https://worldreliefseattle.org/Build-a-Kit